 A practical starting cadence is:

-For a normal roof replacement, repair, or inspection request, the sequence might look like this:
+For a normal roof replacement, repair, or inspection request, the sequence might include:

 • Immediate text or email confirmation